Suspend car insurance

 Katrin Straub

 Are you planning an extended stay abroad or only using your vehicle seasonally?
-Discover how you can suspend your car insurance and save money while still maintaining essential coverage.
-We'll explain step by step how it works.
+Discover how you can suspend your car insurance and save money without losing essential coverage.
+We explain step-by-step how it works.

 The topic in brief and concise terms